 Options for hysterectomies

 There are risks and benefits to all surgical options.
-Choosing one approach over another is completely personalized to the patient’s needs and lifestyle.
-The medical condition, the size and shape of the uterus, pelvic anatomy, a patient’s body type, and prior surgical history all factor into the decision of what type of hysterectomy is most suitable for the patient.
+The approach you take can be completely personalized to your needs and lifestyle.
+The medical condition, the size and shape of the uterus, pelvic anatomy, your body type, and prior surgical history all factor into the decision of what type of hysterectomy is most suitable for you.

 - Vaginal hysterectomy: removes the uterus through the vagina without any external incision.
-This approach often is used with benign (non-cancerous) conditions and when the uterus is normal size and associated with pelvic prolapse.
+This approach often is used with benign (non-cancerous) conditions and when the uterus is of average size and associated with pelvic prolapse.

-- Laparoscopic hysterectomy: a minimally invasive approach that removes the uterus and the cervix with instruments inserted through 3 to 5 small incisions in the abdomen.
-The surgeon inserts a miniature camera through one of the small openings, which provides a 2-dimensional image of the pelvic area.
+- Laparoscopic hysterectomy: a minimally invasive approach used to remove the uterus and the cervix with instruments inserted through three to five small incisions in the abdomen.
+The surgeon inserts a small scope (camera) through one of the small openings, which provides a two-dimensional image of the pelvic area.

-- Robotic-assisted hysterectomy: an advanced minimally invasive approach often performed through one small incision, or 3-4 more incisions as needed.
-While performing this advanced laparoscopic procedure, the doctor sits at a console a few feet away from bedside, controlling the movement of 3-4 robotic arms over the patient.
+- Robotic hysterectomy: an advanced minimally invasive approach often performed through one or more small incisions.
+While performing this advanced laparoscopic procedure, the surgeon sits at a console a few feet away from the bedside, controlling the movement of three to four robotic arms over the patient.
 Unlike traditional laparoscopic surgery, the robotic instruments are precisely tuned to simulate the doctor’s wrist movements.
-A special, high-resolution camera gives a magnified 3-dimensional view of the abdomen.
+A high-resolution camera gives a magnified three-dimensional view of the abdomen.

-Call 1-888-VIRTUA-3 to find a gynecologist who can talk to you about what hysterectomy option would be best for you.
+Call 844-896-6367 to find a gynecologist who can talk to you about hysterectomy options.